PolitoInc/Yara-Scanner/README.md

 7. Click on the Yara tab and select Yara Output to view the rule hits; the Rule Name and URL will be listed for each hit.

 ### Possible Roadmap
-* Ensure compatibility with Linux
 * Add active scanning with Yara
 * Add persistent settings
 * Allow for multiple rule files, instead of requiring all rules to be within a single file
+* DONE Add compatibility with Linux
 * DONE Add threading for Yara to improve performance
 * DONE Add "Clear Yara Results Table" button in Options